wuerzlefish/Qlockwork/Readme.txt

 Events.h
 ******************************************************************************

-const event_t events[]             Display a textfeed on a particular day of the year.
+event_t events[]                   Display a textfeed on a particular day of the year.
                                    The format of an entry in the array is:
                                    { month, day, "Text to display.", year, color }, The last entry has no comma at the end.
                                    Year will be used to calculate an age. "present year" - year = age.
                                    '0' will not show an age.
                                    There can only be one event a day.